kyimoemin/elastic-worker/README.md

 A `DedicatedWorker` runs in a **single worker thread**.
 It can maintain **persistent state**, but tasks are executed sequentially (queued).

+> [!CAUTION]
+> A DedicatedWorker loses all state if it crashes.
+Although it will be respawned on onerror, the state cannot be recovered.
+Always handle errors with try...catch to minimize crashes and avoid unnecessary state loss.

 ### API

 | Property    | Type     | Params     | Return   | Description                                   |